Listen to this Article

 How does Material Solve CDP Challenges?

-We’ve designed an innovative strategy to address and overcome CPD challenges based on two complementary approaches.
+We’ve designed an innovative strategy to address and overcome CDP challenges based on two complementary approaches.

 Empower businesses by enabling them to bring their own data models to existing platforms with extendable Machine Learning (ML) capabilities.